 Your ideas will organise themselves

 Do you think your research and ideas will organise themselves?
 False!
 The organisation and structuring will not appear out of thin air.
 It is advisable to first outline your ideas, and organise them by argument and themes.
 This step will help determine both where you start well as how you structure your writing.

 Do you think you can only write if you are inspired?
-That words can only flow to the paper if you feel as if they are whispered in your ear?
+That words can only flow onto the paper if you feel as if they are whispered in your ear?
 False!
 Writing is hard work, writing is putting your pen to paper (or hands to keyboard), and a question of taking action.
 Just by putting your thoughts down, your thoughts will become clearer and you will realise what you actually want to say.
 Just write.
 Even just fifteen minutes of free writing each day can help you immensely.

 Real writers write alone